Kong/docs.konghq.com/app/_src/mesh/features/meshglobalratelimit.md

 {% endnavtab %}
 {% endnavtabs %}

-#### Applying configuration to DPP and ratelimit service
+#### Applying configuration to the data plane proxy and the ratelimit service

-After applying your policy control plane is building two configs one for DPP and second one for ratelimit service.
-Ratelimit service configuration is build from you service name and `requestRate` policy parameter.
-Rest of the policy is translated to DPP configuration.
+After applying your policy, the control plane builds two configurations, one for the data plane proxy and one for the ratelimit service.
+The ratelimit service configuration is built from you service name and `requestRate` policy parameter.
+The rest of the policy is translated to data plane proxy configuration.

-### Configure reusable ratelimit service backend
+### Configure a reusable ratelimit service backend

 You can configure ratelimit service backend for the whole mesh.
 Which will simplify per service configuration.